 (2) Zero tolerance policy for severe wrongdoings

-DAP has a zero tolerance policy for severe wrongdoings, therefore employees and outside parties, such as suppliers, customers, contractors and other stakeholders, are requested to report any issue to the management.
+DAP has a zero-tolerance policy for severe wrongdoings.
+Employees and outside parties, such as suppliers, customers, contractors, and other stakeholders, are requested to report any issue to the management.
 They may use a website, 'DG-report.net', where their anonymity will be protected.
-The zero tolerance text together with the whistle-blowers' link are printed on the first page of text of the employee handbook.
-This may be used to report any concern or complaint regarding:
+The zero-tolerance text together with the whistle-blowers' link are printed on the first page of text of the employee handbook and on our main commercial website.
+This may be used to report and concern or complaint regarding:

-Discrimination on the basis of gender, cultural background or origin, and disabilities
+- Discrimination based on gender, cultural background or origin, and disabilities